 For medical questions, we encourage you to review our information with your doctor.

-The Challenge: In 2013, the US Preventive Task Force (USPSTF) and the American Cancer Society (ACS) started recommending that people with a high risk for developing lung cancer get screened each year with low-dose CT scans (LDCT).
+In 2013, the US Preventive Task Force (USPSTF) and the American Cancer Society (ACS) started recommending that people with a high risk for developing lung cancer get screened each year with low-dose CT scans (LDCT).
 While other cancer screening guidelines focus on people at average risk for a certain cancer, these lung cancer screening guidelines were the first to only be recommended for a high-risk group.

 Since the guidelines were released, researchers began to question if the simple eligibility criteria, based only on age and smoking history, adequately selected people for screening.
 They were especially concerned about the inclusion of Black people for screening.
 Compared to a White population, Black people are diagnosed with lung cancer at a younger age and have a higher risk of developing and dying from lung cancer, yet they smoke fewer cigarettes.

 In 2020, to expand the number of eligible people across all racial and ethnic groups, the USPSTF lung cancer screening guideline was adapted to recommend screening beginning at a younger age.
 The most recent version of the ACS guideline is currently being reviewed and updated, so the ACS recommends people at increased risk for lung cancer follow recently updated recommendations from the USPSTF or other organizations.

 However, many cancer screening programs were paused during the COVID-19 pandemic.
 Research was needed to study how many people were getting screened under the original guidelines and how those rates have been impacted by the change in guidelines and the COVID-19 pandemic.
 Research was also needed to better understand the barriers to screening and racial disparities in screening rates.